Sakthi-Developer/Social-Media-API---FastAPI/README.md

 ## Acknowledgments

-We'd like to thank the FastAPI community and all contributors for making this project possible.
+We'd like to thank the FastAPI community and all contributors.